pingcap/tispark/README.md

 </dependencies>
 ```

-For TiSpark-2.4.x, you need to specify the scala version
+For TiSpark-2.4.x, you need to specify the scala version:
 ```xml
 <dependencies>
     <dependency>